They say you cannot cross the same Shatun twice.

 He turned and walked back toward Shatun, his figure dissolving into the mist.

-This story is inspired by Antonio Machado’s poem “Proverbios y cantares (XXIX)”, often translated as “Traveler, there is no path.”.
+This story is inspired by Antonio Machado’s poem “Proverbios y cantares (XXIX)”, often translated as “Traveller, there is no path.”